SwapnilChand/atomic/README.md

 # Atomic

-A simple Todo application built using PySide6 and PyQt.
+A simple Todo application for windows built using PySide6 and PyQt.

 ## Features